MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

   ON "Salesperson/Purchaser".Code = "Sales Header"."Salesperson Code"
 ```

-##  <a name="CrossJoin"></a> Cross Join
+##  <a name="CrossJoin"></a> CrossJoin

- A *cross join* contains rows that combine each row from the upper data item table with each row from a lower data item table.
+ A `CrossJoin` contains rows that combine each row from the upper data item table with each row from a lower data item table.
 Cross joins are also called Cartesian products.
 A cross join does not apply any comparisons between columns of data items, so the DataItemLink property is left blank.

 ### Dataset Example

- The following table shows the resulting dataset for a Cross Join between the Sales Header table and Salesperson/Purchaser table in sample query.
+The following table shows the resulting dataset for a `CrossJoin` between the **Sales Header** table and **Salesperson/Purchaser** table in sample query.

 |Name|No|Sell\_to\_Customer\_Name|
 |----------|--------|------------------------------|